ezzieyguywuf/BKAL/README.md

 At the time of this writing, the most prominent, easily available open-source BREP Kernel is he OpenCascade Library (OCC for short).
 As such, BKAL is written with OCC in mind.

 Please note that BKAL does nothing on its own.
-Indeed, many of the classes defined herein are "Pure Virtual", i.e. they can not be instantiated.
-Rather, a library must be written which implements he BKAL interfaces.
+Indeed, all of the classes defined herein are "Pure Virtual", i.e. they can not be instantiated.
+Rather, a library must be written which implements the BKAL interfaces.